CleverCloud/clever-tools/docs/applications-deployment-lifecycle.md

 It will `git push` your code on the remote repository of your application on Clever Cloud automatically.
 You can, of course, use option to `force push` or use specific local branch for example:

 ```
 [--branch, -b] BRANCH                 Branch to push (current branch by default) (default: )
 [--tag, -t] TAG                       Tag to push (none by default) (default: )
 [--quiet, -q]                         Don't show logs during deployment (default: false)
 [--force, -f]                         Force deploy even if it's not fast-forwardable (default: false)
 [--follow]                            Continue to follow logs after deployment has ended (default: false)
-[--same-commit-policy, -p] SAME-COMMIT-POLICY     Which policy to apply when the local commit is the same as the remote one.
-Available policies are (error, ignore, restart, rebuild) (default: error)
+[--same-commit-policy, -p] POLICY     What to do when local and remote commit are identical (error, ignore, restart, rebuild) (default: error)
+[--exit-on, -e] STEP                  Step at which the logs streaming is ended, steps are: deploy-start, deploy-end, never (default: deploy-end)
 ```

 > [!TIP]